Interpolating between small- and large-$g$ expansions using Bayesian Model Mixing: Summary and outlook

 \section{Summary and outlook}

 In this work we have explored how to apply Bayesian model mixing to a simple test problem, interpolating expansions in the coupling constant $g$ of a zero-dimensional $\phi^4$ theory partition function (see Sec.~\ref{subsec:test_problem}).
-This is a particular instantiation of a general situation where two or more different theoretical models are available to describe a physical system but are most successful in different domains of the input space.
 Rather than choose the single ``best'' model, as in Bayesian model selection, or an optimal global combination of predictions, as in BMA, we seek to vary the combination of models as a function of input location.
 The goal is to optimize the predictive power across the full input domain and quantify the prediction's uncertainty.
 Introducing BMM with a transition region is more flexible than treating this as a model selection problem.
 (Model selection can be considered a special case of BMM, for which the weights of each model are either zero or one.)

 The basic output of BMM for our example and for more general cases is a combined PPD, see Eq.~\eqref{eq:PPD_weighting}, which is a probability distribution for the output at a new input point based on an appropriate weighted sum of individual PPDs.
 To be clear, the prediction is not simply the most probable outcome, although the distribution may be summarized by MAP values and the variance (or covariances in general).
 The challenge is to how to best determine these input-dependent weights.